A survey, review, and future trends of skin lesion segmentation and classification: Segmentation Techniques

+In recent years, segmentation algorithms for SLA have been improved \citep{kassem2021machine} using different approaches.
+These approaches are categorized into four groups to contrast them: \textbf{edge-based SLS}, \textbf{region-based SLS}, \textbf{threshold-based SLS},\textbf{ AI-based SLS}, and \textbf{other SLS}.
+The following five paragraphs briefly introduce those clusters of SLS techniques.
+Then, we provide our insightful discussions regarding them from the 356 SLS papers in the rest of the paragraphs.

-They depend on the edges by searching for edge pixels and connecting them to form image contours and can be categorized into manual and automatic.
-The former manual method employs the mouse to trace lines representing image boundaries among regions.
-In contrast, the latter automatic method uses edge detection algorithms like watershed algorithm \citep{chakkaravarthy2018automatic}, active contours \citep{nasir2018improved, riaz2018active, jyothilakshmi2014detection, ivanovici2012color, cavalcanti2013macroscopic}, canny edge detector \citep{yasmin2015improved, rashid2015novel}, and multi-direction gradient vector flow snake model \citep{cavalcanti2013macroscopic}.
-In this type of segmentation, an edge filter is dedicated to the image, pixels are categorized as edge or non-edge, relying on the filter output, and pixels that are not isolated by an edge are allocated to the identical class.
-It is observed and concretely revealed that active contours are the most popular edge-based SLS method in the last decade's 221 papers.
+\paragraph{\textbf{Edge-based SLS}} Edge-based SLS methods look for edge pixels and link them to produce image contours, which can be manual or automatic.
+The manual application utilizes the trackpad to delineate lesion boundaries. \MKH{In contrast, the automatic method employs edge detection algorithms like the watershed algorithm \citep{chakkaravarthy2018automatic}, active contours \citep{gangwar2021study, marosan2021automated, nasir2018improved, riaz2018active, jyothilakshmi2014detection, ivanovici2012color, cavalcanti2013macroscopic}, canny edge detector \citep{yasmin2015improved, rashid2015novel}, and multi-direction gradient vector flow snake model \citep{cavalcanti2013macroscopic}.} In this segmentation, an edge filter is applied to the image, pixels are classified as edge or non-edge based on the filter output, and pixels not separated by an edge are assigned to the same class. \MKH{Active contours are the most common edge-based SLS method out of the 356 papers written in the last twelve years.}